jucazyn/jucazyn.github.io/_pages/physics-track.md

   - In a nutshell: electricity, magnetism, Maxwell's equations
 - **Fundamentals of Thermodynamics** taught by Prof. José F. Custódio Filho
   - In a nutshell: traditional approach from a macroscopic perspective
-- **Euclidian and Non-euclidian Geometry** taught by Fábio Margotti
-  - In a nutshell: based mainly on Greenberg's book
-- **Philosophy of Mathematics** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: logicism, intuitionism and formalism

 ## 2024/1
-- **Logic (graduate course)** taught by Prof. Jonas R. Becker Arenhart
-  - In a nutshell: based mainly on Sider's and Mendelson's books
 - **Quantum Mechanics I** taught by Prof. Eduardo I. Duzzioni
   - In a nutshell: intermediate course starting from postulates

 &nbsp;

-The rest are some of the extra courses I took during my math journey.
+The rest are the physics-related courses I took during my math journey.

 ## 2023/1
 - **Analytical Mechanics** taught by Prof. José C. Brunelli